 The average cost of a phone line can average anywhere from $30-$70 per month.
 It all depends on where your phone service is located and what features the service provides.
 On the other hand, with more and more people cutting the cord on a traditional phone line, many Sensaphone customers are switching to network or cellular-based devices.

 Network Connections and WiFi

 Before purchasing a phone line, consider what’s already built-in to your business.
 Much as analog phone lines used to be commonplace, most businesses and residences now have an Internet connection.
-Sensaphone products such as the Sentinel, SentinelPRO, WEB600, WSG30, and IMS products all use a network connection and, like Sensaphone autodialers that use traditional phone lines, can be used without a monthly service fee.
-If a network connection is not available at the location, but WiFi is, then any of the products listed above can still work with the addition of the Ethernet to WiFi Adapter from Sensaphone.
+Sensaphone products such as the Sentinel, SentinelPRO, WEB600, WSG30, and IMS products all use a network connection.
+Like Sensaphone autodialers that use traditional phone lines, these products can be used without a monthly service fee.
+If a network connection is not available at the location, but WiFi is, any of the products listed above can still work with the addition of the Ethernet to WiFi Adapter from Sensaphone.

 As businesses will likely continue to phase out landlines in favor of Internet and cellular service, Sensaphone will continue to offer broad-reaching environmental monitoring sensors and systems that are cost-effective for end users.